-Dr. Dellanira Garcia, a licensed clinical psychologist, obtained her Ph.D. in Clinical Psychology from the University of Washington.
+Dr. Dellanira Garcia, a licensed clinical psychologist, obtained her PhD in Clinical Psychology from the University of Washington.
 She was awarded a National Research Service Award (F31) from the National Institutes of Mental Health to examine social capital and mental illness among women of Mexican descent.
 Dr. Garcia's research focuses on socio-cultural contextual factors impacting ethnic minority mental health and sexual risk behaviors, with an emphasis in Latino populations.
 Her community-based work, conducted in both English and Spanish, focuses on women, ethnic minorities, and underserved/marginalized populations.
 Dr. Garcia has national and international experience examining stigma and HIV prevention with women.

 Dr. Garcia has co-authored several publications in peer-reviewed journals as well as book chapters and has numerous presentations at professional conferences.
 Her published works focus on the roles of race/ethnicity and gender inequities in the areas of mental health, social capital, sexual risk and HIV risk behaviors.
 Her published work includes a co-authored publication examining the intersection of gender and ethnicity in HIV risk among Latinos and African Americans in the U.S. in the American Psychologist (2013).

 - PhD, University of Washington, Seattle, WA

-Valencia-Garcia, D., Bi, X., & Ayón, C. (in press).
+- Valencia-Garcia, D., Bi, X., & Ayón, C. (2017).
 Sensitivity and specificity in three commonly used measures of depression among Mexican American women.
-Journal of Immigrant and Minority Health.
+Journal of Immigrant and Minority Health, 19(3), 562-571.

 - Wyatt, G. E., Gómez, C. A., Hamilton, A. B., Valencia-Garcia, D., Gant, L. M., & Graham, C., E. (2013).
 The intersection of gender and ethnicity in HIV risk, interventions, and prevention: New frontiers for psychology.
-American Psychologist, 6(4), 247-260.
+American Psychologist, 68(4), 247-260.

 - Valencia-Garcia, D., Simoni, J. M., Alegría, M., & Takeuchi, D. T. (2012).
 Social Capital, Acculturation, Mental Health, and Perceived Access to Services among Mexican American Women.
 Journal of Consulting and Clinical Psychology, 80(2), 177–185.